Gary Bell (baseball): Minor leagues

+Major leagues

-In his first two years, Bell compiled a 28–21 record as part of the Cleveland pitching rotation.
+In his first two years in Cleveland, Bell compiled a 28–21 record as part of the Cleveland pitching rotation.
 In 1960, his record was 5–1 after the first month of play, but shoulder problems developed, causing him to win just four of his last 13 decisions.
 In late August, he was shut down for the remainder of the season.
 The following year, Bell got off to a slow start with an 0–4 record, and finished with a 12–16 record and a 4.10 ERA in 34 starts.
 Physical problems as well as issues with pitch control were tabbed as the main reasons for his continued struggles.

 In 1962, Bell was converted into a reliever, helping the Indians by picking up over 10 saves in 1962 and 1966.
 In 1963, Bell went 8–5 with five saves and a 2.95 ERA in 58 appearances (seven starts).
 Despite this, the Indians finished the season under .500 (79–83).
 Bell was a fastball pitcher early in his career and then developed a slider and curveball.